Trinity United Methodist Church – Orangeburg, South Carolina

 South Carolina | SC Picture Project | Orangeburg County Photos | Trinity United Methodist Church

-The Trinity United Methodist Church is located along Boulevard Street in Orangeburg.
+The Trinity United Methodist Church is located in Orangeburg.
 This traditionally African – American church was established in 1866, and served as the headquarters for the Orangeburg Movement during the 1960s.
 The church hosted many civil rights meetings and rallies attended by leaders such as Martin Luther King, Jr., Roy Wilkins, and Thurgood Marshall.

 Trinity United Methodist Church Add Info and More Photos